-Attorneys for Respondents in Retraining Order Hearings in Seattle, WA
+Attorneys for Respondents in Restraining Order Hearings in Seattle, WA

 If you need an attorney to help you create the request for a restraining order in the Seattle area or the Kent area in King County, then contact Law Offices of Shana E. Thompson.
 Our attorneys are experienced in representing both women and men who have been accused of committing domestic violence in a case that involves a divorce, legal separation, or paternity action, or separately as its own cause of action.